- What is set point theory?

 Choosing a stack of a stimulant for daytime use and a non-stimulant for the evening is an excellent strategy for enhancing the burning of fatty acids whilst sparing muscle tissue.

-Stubborn fat loss
+Stubborn fat loss and cortisol

 Stubborn fat is a problem that many dieters face.
 The issue, assuming training and diet are good, is often related to the type of adrenoceptors found in particular areas of the body, which make this fat harder to mobilise in the first instance.
 The fact that stubborn fat has a poor blood supply (often you will note that areas of stubborn fat are colder to the touch) complicates matters further.
+In addition, we already saw that dieting can trigger a rise in the stress hormone cortisol which leads to it becoming harder to maintain lean body mass and slowing down the rate at which fat can be burned off.

 Topical fat burners